- Baseball injuries

 SOFT TISSUE IN THE ELBOW

-Muscles, tendons, ligaments and other tissues work together with the bones in the elbow to allow for easy and pain-free movement.
+Muscles, tendons, ligaments, and other tissues work together with the bones in the elbow to allow for easy and pain-free movement.
 The ends of the bones in the elbow are covered in a smooth cartilage so that movement is possible with minimal friction.

 If you were to stretch your arm out and bend your wrist back so that the palm of your hand is pointed away from you, the muscles you would use are called the extensor muscles.
 The extensor muscles are in charge of pulling the wrist back and they join together to attach to tendons at the elbow.
 These tendons connect the extensor muscles to your lateral epicondyle, a bony bump on the outer side of your elbow.

 When you bend your wrist so that your palm is facing toward you, you are using what are called flexor muscles.
 These flexor muscles join together to attach to the common flexor tendon near the elbow.
-The tendon attaches on the inside of elbow at a bony mass called the medial epicondyle.
+The tendon attaches on the inside of the elbow at a bony mass called the medial epicondyle.